The majority of HR pros have seen their fair share of tricky FMLA scenarios.

 All three policies are outlined in the employee handbook.
 Tanner received a copy of the handbook when he was hired and received training on various company policies, including its attendance policy, and the use of the Workday platform.

-Tanner was assigned an HR Leave Specialist.
+In mid-June of 2021, Tanner was assigned an HR Leave Specialist.
 She confirmed he was eligible for both parental and FMLA leave.
-She provided Tanner with a “Notice of Eligibility & Rights and Responsibilities under the FMLA and a request for leave form,” which was supposed to be completed and returned by July 1.
+She provided Tanner with a “Notice of Eligibility & Rights and Responsibilities under the FMLA and a request for leave form,” which needed to be completed and returned by July 1.

 Two days later, on July 7, Tanner submitted his leave request to the Leave Specialist, indicating that his anticipated leave dates were from July 26 to October 6.